William Heirens: Knife

-In his confession, Heirens stated that he disposed of the hunting knife with which he said he cut up Suzanne Degnan on the elevated subway tracks near the scene of the murder.
-The police never searched the El tracks; however, learning of this, reporters enquired with the track crew if they had found a knife.
-They had found it on the tracks and they kept it in the Granville station storage room.
-The reporters determined that the knife belonged to Guy Rodrick, the same person who had his Colt Police Positive .22 caliber gun stolen and found in Heirens's possession.
-On July 31, he positively identified the knife as his.
-Heirens acknowledged that he threw the knife there from an El train, claiming he didn't want his mother to see it.
+In his confession, Heirens stated that he had thrown the hunting knife used to dismember Suzanne Degnan from a train onto the elevated subway tracks near the scene of the murder.
+However, the police never searched the tracks.
+Reporters discovered that workers had found a knife on the tracks, which they kept in the Granville station storage room.
+The reporters determined that the knife belonged to Guy Rodrick, the owner of the Colt Police Positive .22 caliber gun found in Heirens' possession.
+On July 31, Rodrick identified the knife as his.

 Guilty plea

-Heirens took full responsibility for the three murders on August 7, 1946.
-The prosecution had him reenact the crime in the Degnan home in public and in front of the press.
-On September 4, with Heirens's parents and the victims' families attending and Chief Justice Harold G. Ward presiding, Heirens admitted his guilt on the burglary and murder charges.
+On August 7, 1946, Heirens assumed full responsibility for the three murders.
+In public and before the press, the prosecution prompted him to reenact the Degnan crime.
+On September 4, with Heirens' parents and the victims' families in attendance, Heirens admitted his guilt on the burglary and murder charges.
 That night, Heirens tried to hang himself in his cell, timed to coincide during a shift change of the prison guards.
 He was discovered before he died.
-He said later that despair drove him to attempt suicide:Everyone believed I was guilty...If I weren't alive, I felt I could avoid being adjudged guilty by the law and thereby gain some victory.
-But I wasn't successful even at that. ...Before I walked into the courtroom my counsel told me to just enter a plea of guilty and keep my mouth shut afterward.
-I didn't even have a trial...
+He said later that despair drove him to attempt suicide:Everyone believed I was guilty ...
+If I weren't alive, I felt I could avoid being adjudged guilty by the law and thereby gain some victory.
+But I wasn't successful even at that. ...
+Before I walked into the courtroom my counsel told me to just enter a plea of guilty and keep my mouth shut afterward.
+I didn't even have a trial.